akarimhammoud/akarimhammoud.github.io/index.md

 ## Profile
-Hello, my name is Karim Hammoud, I am a Data Scientist with high level of profincy in data and financial analytics. with prior 7+ years of experience ranges from work setting in company of 13 employees to working with companies of over 6,000 employees.
-I adept at mutiple functions of data science including,  loading, modeling, statistics,  analytics, and solve complex problems.
+Hello, my name is Karim Hammoud, I am a Data Scientist with a high level of proficiency in data and financial analytics. with prior 7+ years of experience ranges from work set in a company of 13 employees to work with companies of over 6,000 employees.
+I adept at multiple functions of data science including, loading, modeling, statistics, analytics, and solve complex problems.

-I have a strong business, finance, and accounting backgreound as I worked as a Financial Analyst and Accounting Management.
+I have a strong business, finance, and accounting background as I worked as a Financial Analyst and Accounting Management.

 Please see [my linkedin profile](https://www.linkedin.com/in/karimhamoud/){:target="_blank"}